 From an entrepreneur's perspective, moving from a traditional approach to using private finance is associated with some behavioral dispositions of business owners.
-The research into how SMEs engage in the private equity sector is limited (Seet et al., 2010).
+The research into how SMEs engage in the private equity sector is limited (Seet, Graves, Hadji, Schnackenberg, & Gustafson, 2010).
 It has been suggested that an empathy gap between SMEs' owners and private equity investors is the reason for SMEs' owners' reluctance to seek private equity investors.
-An empathy gap is an inability to recognize the difference in the cognitive frameworks that inform the ways in which others make decisions (Montinari and Rancan, 2018).
-A focus on dispositional elements is not generally used to examine how businesses seek finance, as many studies use financial theories, for instant pecking order theory, trade-off theory and agency cost theory to explain how businesses seek for finance (Serrasqueiro and Caetano, 2015; Zeidan et al., 2018).
-The mixture between equity and debt for financing purposes is at the very heart of capital structure theory (Modigliani and Miller, 1963; Myers, 1977).
+An empathy gap is an inability to recognise the difference in the cognitive frameworks that inform the ways in which others make decisions (Montinari & Rancan, 2018).
+A focus on dispositional elements is not generally used to examine how businesses seek finance, as many studies use financial theories, for instant pecking order theory, trade-off theory and agency cost theory to explain how businesses seek for finance (Serrasqueiro & Caetano, 2015; Zeidan, Galil, & Shapir, 2018).
+The mixture between equity and debt for financing purposes is at the very heart of capital structure theory (Modigliani & Miller, 1963; Myers, 1977).
 By contrast, the current study does not use finance theory, but adopts the Theory of Planned Behavior (TPB) to investigate how behavioral factors impact on the intention to use self-financing options, particularly in terms of private equity and retained earnings.
-While TPB is already adopted to explain behavioral factors affecting financial decision making in SMEs (Al Balushi et al., 2018; Koropp et al., 2014; Sudarsono, 2015), these studies focus on SMEs in a single https://doi.org/10.1016/j.jbef.2021.100476 country context, then leaving the gap for exploring the impact of behavioral factors on SMEs in multiple countries as a whole.
+While TPB is already adopted to explain behavioral factors affecting financial decision making in SMEs (Al Balushi, Locke, & Boulanouar, 2018; Koropp, Kellermanns, Grichnik, & Stanley, 2014; Sudarsono, 2015), these studies focus on SMEs in a single country context, then leaving the gap for exploring the impact of behavioral factors on SMEs in multiple countries as a whole.
 This study breaks new ground by its focus on non-financial factors in SMEs across 29 countries in Eastern Europe and Central Asia to examine debt and equity and can therefore make a useful contribution to the literature.
-The study uses partial least square structure equation modeling (PLS-SEM) to analyze the microfirm data collected from the Business Environment and Enterprise Performance Surveys (BEEPS).
+The study uses partial least square structure equation modelling (PLS-SEM) to analyze the micro-firm data collected from the Business Environment and Enterprise Performance Surveys (BEEPS).